 But what do official sources say?

-Its not a simple answer and it really depends on which official source you go to.
-The Department of Health and Human Services recommends at least 150 minutes a week of moderate aerobic activity or 75 minutes a week of vigorous aerobic activity.
+Its not a simple answer and it really depends on which source you go to.
+The Department of Health and Human Services recommends at least 150 minutes a week of moderate aerobic activity or 75 minutes of vigorous aerobic activity.
 This equates to roughly 7,000-8,000 steps per day.
 The UK National Obesity Forum says that a person who walks between 7,000 to 10,000 steps a day qualifies as “moderately active”.
 Japan’s Ministry of Health, Labour and Welfare recommends a daily walk of 8,000 to 10,000 steps.

 So what target should you aim for?